New Twist In The Mueller Investigation: WikiLeaks Urged Donald Trump Jr. To Leak Father’s Tax Returns

 — Donald Trump Jr. (@DonaldJTrumpJr) November 14, 2017

 They argued that having them release leaked Trump tax returns would “dramatically improve the perception of their impartiality.”
 WikiLeaks also suggested that the Clinton campaign would be hurt more by the email releases because “they won’t appear to come from a pro-Trump source.”
-Donald Trump Jr. does not appear to have responded to those messages, at least on Twitter.
+Donald Trump Jr. does not appear to have responded to those messages, at least not on Twitter.

 It remains to be seen whether the Mueller investigation will indict any of President Trump’s inner circle, but it is clear that members of Trump’s team were speaking to Russian contacts.
 We now know, by his own admission, that Donald Trump Jr. had contact with WikiLeaks whilst they were releasing damaging information on Hillary Clinton.